David Ivar Swanson: Early career

-In 1910 Swanson at age 25 was living with parents, brothers, and sisters, working as an assistant buyer in a Swift's packing company, and attending the John Marshall Law School (Chicago) in the evenings.
+In 1910 Swanson at age 25 was living with parents, brothers, and sisters, working as an assistant buyer in at Swift and Company a meat packing business while attending the John Marshall Law School (Chicago) in the evenings.
 He graduated in 1912 and was admitted to the Bar in 1913.
 On June 29, 1913, he married Ruth E. Agnew who was 19.

 Following Swanson's admission to the bar in 1913, he was associated with the Lumberman's Mutual Casualty Company.
 Afterwards, he set up his own law practice appearing before federal and state courts, and handling a large volume of litigation in real estate, criminal law, commercial law and probate law.

 Swanson was a member of the committee on banking, building and loan associations, and insurance.

 During World War I, Swanson served with the Motor Transport Corps at Camp Meigs, Washington, D.C.
 Also in 1918, Swanson was nominated for the state legislature on the Republican ticket, but lost.

 Four years later in 1922, he ran successfully for the Illinois state legislature.
 By this time, he and Ruth had divorced.

 In 1923 Swanson married Margaret Ulreka Carlson.
 Margaret had two sons from a previous marriage, Stanley, age 9, and Wilber age 6.
 Swanson adopted the two boys.
 They lived at 622, 62nd Street, Chicago.